 It rained all day yesterday so got on with a bit of sewing for Christmas.
 You probably know that I have a real passion for making little Samsara birds.
+A circle of fabric folded in half!
+Tuck in a triangle for a beak and stitch looped ribbons at the other end for a tail.
 Lots of stitching with different coloured glittery threads topped with hand-stitched bugle and pearls beads.
 Loved every second of it.
 And scented with cinnamon.
 All good!
 The photo just doesn’t pick up the glints and glitter very well but IRL if looks lovely.
 I’m not one for brights, as such, and like things a little ‘rustic’ and prefer a subtle bling – that an oxymoron?

 I also made a tray of salt dough hearts last week and got them painted and finally varnished at the weekend.
 I have an old wooden cutlery drainer from Ikea that works perfectly as a drip stand for when I brush them with varnish.
 I could buy a spray can of varnish, I suppose, but my tin of yacht-varnish has lasted me a few years and there’s still plenty left.
 Guess not actually having a yacht to varnish has helped me a bit there.

 My drying rack is like the one below but is wooden (and a bit ramshackle now).
 It works perfectly to paint and varnish the dough shapes.
 Just open out some paper clips and hook them along.